grafana/pyroscope/docs/sources/upgrade-guide/_index.md

 ---
-title: Upgrade your Pyroscope installation
+title: Upgrade your Grafana Pyroscope installation
 menuTitle: Upgrade
 description: Upgrade your Pyroscope installation to the latest version.
 weight: 10